 Following the "School of Insulation" and the "School of Tiling" brochures we continue our lessons on the ATLAS technology.
 This time we are going to take a closer look at the flooring.
-This brochure includes both the information concerning theoretical issues, which helps to organise one's knowledge about the floors and appropriate selection of their individual layers, as well as the practical regarding floors in the buildings.
+This brochure includes both the information concerning theoretical issues, which helps to organise one's knowledge about the floors and appropriate selection of their individual layers, as well as the practical advices on the technology of the flooring works.

+e start with a short revision of the basic information regarding floors in the buildings.
 Let's begin with defining the essential terms which will appear in the subsequent articles of this series.

-◆ The floor is a horizontal element of a building, which forms the upper part of a ceiling, a foundation or the ground.
+- ◆ The floor is a horizontal element of a building, which forms the upper part of a ceiling, a foundation or the ground.
 It consists of several layers which fulfill various functions within the system.
-Floors provide resistance related to the transfer of operational loads, assure thermal, acoustic and damp-proof insulation up to the given requirements and standards, ensure decorative and functional properties.

-◆ The floor finish is one of the layers of the floor on which one can walk, drive vehicles, set the furniture, etc. It is an outer, functional and decorative layer.
+Floors provide resistance related to the transfer of operational loads, assure thermal, acoustic and damp-proof insulation up to the given requirements and standards, ensure decorative and functional properties. - ◆ The floor finish is one of the layers of the floor on which one can walk, drive vehicles, set the furniture, etc. It is an outer, functional and decorative layer.
 The floor finish can be represented then by any floor coverings: ceramic tiles, wooden and wood-based materials (floor panels, wooden boards or parquet), carpets, PVC, epoxy materials, etc. The floor finish can also be made of the layer of concrete or cement mortar applied directly onto the ground.
-This solution is particularly used in the utility rooms.

-◆ The floor finish is applied on the screed (subfloor) - a layer which is placed between the substrate (ceiling or foundation) and the floor finish.
+This solution is particularly used in the utility rooms. - ◆ The floor finish is applied on the screed (subfloor) a layer which is placed between the substrate (ceiling or foundation) and the floor finish.
 The main objective of a screed is to elevate the floor level in a room and to provide an appropriate surface profile (slope or horizontal) and evenness enabling the application of a floor finish.